-- 1. Emerging Issues in Public Health updates from the cutting edge of public health in topics ranging from bioterrorism to West Nile virus to risk communication - 2.
-Public Health Sanitation food safety and inspection techniques, new topics on food security, and a wide variety of other public health topics - 3.
+- 1. Emerging Issues in Public Health Promotion updates from the cutting edge of Public Health Promotion in topics ranging from bioterrorism to West Nile virus to risk communication - 2.
+Public Health Promotion Sanitation food safety and inspection techniques, new topics on food security, and a wide variety of other Public Health Promotion topics - 3.
 Epidemiology, Communicable Diseases and Outbreak Investigations this is a core skill in the war on bioterrorism - 4.
-Public Health Microbiology microbes and the symptoms, transmission and prevention of diseases they cause - 5.
-Water and Wastewater stream pollution investigation and water treatment systems Environmental and Public Health Law - case preparation and court trial simulation - 6.
-Public Health Administration management and structure of health departments - 7.
+Public Health Promotion Microbiology microbes and the symptoms, transmission and prevention of diseases they cause - 5.
+Water and Wastewater stream pollution investigation and water treatment systems Environmental and Public Health Promotion Law - case preparation and court trial simulation - 6.
+Public Health Promotion Administration management and structure of health departments - 7.
 Soils, Septics and the Environment soil logs and septic system design - 8.
 Environmental Pollution hazardous materials and pollution control strategies for air and water

-Please note: This licensing opportunity is not offered at William Paterson University, however WPUNJ does offer all of the prerequisite coursework for program eligibility.
+Please note: This licensing opportunity is not offered at William Paterson University, however WPUNJ does offer all of the pre-requisite coursework for program eligibility.